EOndoa/My-Event-Booking-System-main/README.md

 Register or log in to access booking features.
 Browse events, add to cart, and proceed to checkout.
 Admins can log in to manage events and view reports.

+# Future of the project
+Summary: A robust system meeting all project requirements Future Work: Update all the features so that they can communicate well, Adapt with other technology can improve UI friendly, Add payment gateway integration, mobile app.
+Thank You: Questions? please fell free to email me: etiennematerne.ondoa@ictuniversity.edu.cm/ etienne_ondoa@cabtal.org